dequelabs/Deque-University-for-Android/.github/ISSUE_TEMPLATE/3--bug-report.md

 ---

-**Describe the bug**
+TITLE: A concise form of your issue OR a shorthand error message if available!

-A clear and concise description of what the bug is.
+A short description of your problem to get us grounded.

+> Quote any error messages.
+Can "code quote" longer error messages if it looks better.

 ### Technical Details

 A short description of the environment you're working in.
+ - Application Name: [Deque U Demo App, Attest Android App, Attest Desktop Client]
+ - Application Version: ???
- - Device: [e.g. iPhone6]
+ - Device: [e.g. iPhone6, Galaxy S8]
- - OS: [e.g. iOS8.1]
+ - OS: [e.g. iOS8.1, Android 5.1]

 Any other context that may be helpful.

-### To Reproduce
+### Steps to Reproduce

+ 1. A list of steps
-Steps to reproduce the behavior:
+ 2. to reproduce
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-### Expected Behavior
-A clear and concise description of what you expected to happen.
+ 3. your issue

-### Screenshots (If Applicable)
+### Screenshots
+Add screenshots to help explain your problem.